ellennia/docbeacon-server/README.md

 # DocBeacons

+## This is the DocBeacon server software, designed to dispense manuals.

 DocBeacons are intended to be Bluetooth Low-Energy (BLE) devices that broadcast the intended use and purpose behind objects and spaces.
 They are designed to be used with mobile apps that allow users to quickly see the locations and purposes of their physical environments.

 This quickly allows people to find out WHY things are arranged the way they are, as well as how to optimally use a device or environment.
 DocBeacons are designed to be a direct analogue to the traditional 'piece of paper' or manual, however, they are have more in common with the Unix manpage than the stack of papers.